ID - Innovative Design

 Provides an overview of the basics of blockchain technologies, and then dives deeper into four applications used in the blockchain ecosystem: Smart Contracts, decentralized applications, blockchain platforms and NFT’s.
 Course topics include an overview of a few of the programming languages behind Smart Contracts with a walkthrough of a Smart Contract in Solidity, the technology and use of decentralized applications, the various platforms in blockchain and how and why they are useful, and Non-Fungible Tokens in use today as well as what projects are being worked on to use them in the future.

 ID 705D.
-Agile Software Development for Web (3).
+Digital Product Development (3).

 Students don't just learn to code, they learn to develop products.
 Students use critical thinking tactics to explore how to use their set of coding skills to fit into various real-world applications.
 This course is for anyone wanting to learn how to apply agile software development practices to solve complex problems.
 Emphasis is placed on developing the individual technical skills necessary to excel in a cross-functional agile team environment.